 5 Types of Dress Forms

-Ok, we’ve now covered the six considerations when thinking about buying a dress form – let’s now dig into the five types available to you!
+Now I’ve covered the six considerations, let’s now dig into the five types of dress form available to you!

 Adjustable Dress Forms